Thalys and Eurostar may merge into one entity

 “Since their creation, Eurostar and Thalys share the same raison d’être: to connect Europeans across borders while respecting the environment.
 Over the past 25 years, two companies have revolutionised the world of transportation and created a new generation of eco-responsible travellers, making city-to-city travel in Europe quick and easy,” the project participants stated in a joint communique.

-Establishment of a new operator will provide five advantages to the customers.
-Among them are:
+Establishment of a new operator will provide five advantages to the customers, say the companies.
+Among these would be:

 - an alternative to road and air transportation for nearly 30 million passengers a year by 2030;